umccr/orcahouse-doc/erd/README.md

 # erd Model Guide

-We use [https://github.com/dineug/erd-editor](https://github.com/dineug/erd-editor) tool to keeping tracked of "data model" being developed at different layers of warehouse.
+We use [https://github.com/dineug/erd-editor](https://github.com/dineug/erd-editor) (Entity Relationship Diagram Editor) tool to keeping tracked of "data model" being developed at different layers of the warehouse.
 The following are recommended setup to visualise ERD model documentation.

 ## Warehouse